populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 # Show the dowloaded files
 ls -l
 ```
-We have downloaded a PLINK file-set consisitng of
+You have now downloaded a PLINK file-set consisting of

-- pruneddata.**fam**: Information of each individual (one line per individual)
+- pruneddata.**fam**: Information about each individual (one line per individual)
-- pruneddata.**bim**: Information of each SNP/variant (one line per SNP/variant)
+- pruneddata.**bim**: Information about each SNP/variant (one line per SNP/variant)
 - pruneddata.**bed**: A non-human-readable *binary* file-format of the all variants for all individuals.

 and a separate file containing assumed population info for each sample.